Mofazzal874/MERN-Crash_course/docs/Setup and Application Object.md

 ```

-Now delete index.css and App.css file (we won't be needing them).
+Now delete index.css and App.css file, assets/ folder (we won't be needing them).

 Now in the App.jsx , delete everything and paste this to check -